Suspect in custody after kidnapping, sexual assault of woman | Atlanta: News, Weather and Traffic

-After a University of West Georgia student was kidnapped and sexually assaulted at knife-point earlier Tuesday, Atlanta police say a suspect in custody.
+After a University of West Georgia student was kidnapped and sexually assaulted at knife-point Tuesday, Atlanta police say a suspect is in custody.

-But officials aren’t releasing his name or the charges just yet, Atlanta police spokeswoman Officer Lisa Bender said.
+But officials aren’t releasing his name or the charges, Atlanta police spokeswoman Officer Lisa Bender said.

-The Atlanta Journal-Constitution does not release the names of sexual assault victims.
+The Atlanta Journal-Constitution does not publish the names of sexual assault victims.

 The woman was kidnapped at knife-point from a Kroger grocery store in Carroll County, Atlanta police Capt.
 Brian Schiffbauer said.